alt250/famxplor-family-travel-mcp-server/README.md

 # famxplor-family-travel-mcp-server

-The first MCP dedicated to families who travel with their kids.
+The first MCP server dedicated to families who travel with their kids.
 Find activities tested by families worldwide from [Famxplor](https://famxplor.com)

 ## API Key